 What is In-Vitro Fertilisation?

-In-Vitro Fertilization is one of the most common Assisted Reproduction techniques.
-It consists in a laboratory oocyte’s fertilization by a spermatozoon, and then, in a in utero transfer of the embryo or embryos.
+In-Vitro Fertilisation is one of the most common Assisted Reproduction techniques.
+It consists in a laboratory oocyte’s fertilisation by a spermatozoon, and then, in a in utero transfer of the embryo or embryos.

-So, the process of IVF consists in four phases: an ovarian stimulation, patient´s oocyte retrieval (puncture), in laboratory fertilization, and at last the transfer in uterus (transfer).
+So, the process of IVF consists in four phases: an ovarian stimulation, patient´s oocyte retrieval (puncture), in laboratory fertilisation, and at last the transfer in uterus (transfer).

-Over the last few years In vitro- Fertilization have been progressed and today offers very high pregnancy rates, whenever it is performed in a centre equipped to the highest standard.
+Over the last few years In vitro- Fertilisation have been progressed and today offers very high pregnancy rates, whenever it is performed in a centre equipped to the highest standard.
 The keys of this success are the diagnosis, a personalized guidance and a good coordination by the medical team.

 A correct diagnosis, a personalised guidance for each case and the coordination of the process by the medical team are key to success.
 It is also essential to have an equipped laboratory, and an advanced technology in Reproductive Biology, that allowing us to obtain oocytes, spermatozoa and the most suitable embryos and so leading to a pregnancy.
 Scroll the menu on the left to find practical informations about all the aspects of an IVF.
 All you need to know before the first appointment and after pregnancy test result.